 ENA would sell to Delta a base quantity or Daily Contract Quantity (DCQ) of physical gas priced relative to a published index such as “Inside FERC, El Paso Permian.”
 In addition, Enron would provide a sell back provision under which, Delta could sell back, on a day-ahead basis, unwanted quantities of gas.
 ENA would purchase these back relative to a published index, most likely the same one governing the sale.

 The physical gas would be provided or purchased pursuant to and in accordance with the Enron’s “ENFOLIO” Master Firm Purchase/Sale Agreement (Attachment A).
-Delta’s execution this Transaction Agreement will provide a framework under which ongoing purchases and sales can be made.
+Delta’s execution this ENFOLIO Agreement will provide a framework under which ongoing purchases and sales can be made.
 Delta’s execution should reflect the appropriate party in its organization who has the authority to enter into such Transactions.

 Interstate Pipeline Capacity